asierba/react_hooks_kata/README.md

 My goals for this kata is to have an app that:

 - Load my contact list dynamically based on my state
-- Add a new contact to my state
+- Add a new contact to my state (useState)
-- Mark a contact as favorite
+- Mark a contact as favorite (useEffect)
-- Remove contact
+- Filter contacts by name (useCallback)
-- Filter contacts by name
+- Remove contact (useState)

 Keep in mind that you should do these features sequentially.